wyrtwala/craft/reference.md

 -------------------------------------------------------------------------------------------------------------------------------

-# Premise
+# I. Premise

 -------------------------------------------------------------------------------------------------------------------------------

 ```
-A computer can do only four things:                               Recieve Data; Store Data; Transform Data; Send Data.
+A computer can do only five things:                 Recieve Data; Store Data; Compare Data; Transform Data; Send Data.
-A kernel side program can do only four things:                    Recieve Data; Store Data; Transform Data; Send Data.
+A kernel side program can do only five things:      Recieve Data; Store Data; Compare Data; Transform Data; Send Data.
-A user side program can do only four things:                      Recieve Data; Store Data; Transform Data; Send Data.
+A user side program can do only five things:        Recieve Data; Store Data; Compare Data; Transform Data; Send Data.

 A computer can recieve data in only one way:                      Ports.